Kitware/trame/docs/vitepress/guide/versions/trame_v2-3.md

 On top of making vue3 the new default, we want to shrink the default dependency list by only bundling by default the client and the server.
 And if the user needs vuetify and/or vtk they will need to list them as dependency of their project (trame-vtk, trame-vuetify).
 This will allow a leaner core package while still offering the same capabilities as before.

-So far we don't have a release date, but while vuetify, vtk and more are already vue2 and 3 compatible.
-Not everything is available (router, plotly) or will be ported.
-So until we feel we have a great offering in vue3, we will hold off for the V3 release.

 ## New default client_type

 The default client_type will be changing from vue2 to vue3 on January 2024.